gz/website/_posts/2020-03-08-76-requests-per-second.markdown

 This meant that if the size of the buffer was exactly 4 KiB, everything was virtually and physically consecutive.
-For larger memory areas like the one allocated by the NIC driver (64 KiB), the returned `paddr` would only match for to the first 4 KiB of the buffer.
+For larger memory areas like the one allocated by the NIC driver (64 KiB), the returned `paddr` would only match for the first 4 KiB of the buffer.
 Afterwards all bets were off[^3].
-The driver would then take the buffer and slice it up into smaller packet buffers.
+The driver would then take this large buffer and slice it up into smaller packet buffers.
 The physical address of those individual buffers was calculated by taking the original `paddr` and adding a offset to it.
 What this meant for the system was that only a small percentage of the packet buffers were actually working.
 For the rest, the device would write to them using some physical address but it didn't match with the  corresponding the virtual address in the driver code.

-What was surprising here is that even though only a fraction of the packet buffers were working (e.g., were correctly visible on both device and driver), the system still "worked", thanks to the all robustness (retransmission, error checking etc.) built into TCP/IP.
+What was surprising here is that even though only a fraction of the packet buffers were working (e.g., were correctly visible in both device and driver), the system still "worked", thanks to the all robustness (retransmission, error checking etc.) built into TCP/IP.
 It just had really terrible performance.